Azure/acs-engine/docs/kubernetes/windows-details.md

 ## Troubleshooting

 Windows support is still in **active development** with many changes each week.
-Read on for more info on known per-version issues and troubleshooting if you run into problems.
+Read on for known per-version issues and for help troubleshooting if you run into problems.

 ### Finding logs